hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 ## New Dataset Used

 The new dataset we will use in this tutorial is ATLAS data for a different process.
+The data were collected with the ATLAS detector at a proton-proton (pp) collision energy of 13 TeV.
+Monte Carlo (MC) simulation samples are used to model the expected <span style="color:orange">signal</span> and <span style="color:blue">background</span> distributions
-Each event corresponds to 2 detected leptons: some events correspond to a rare top-quark (<span style="color:orange">signal</span>) process ($$t\bar{t}Z$$) and others do not (<span style="color:blue">background</span>).
-Various physical quantities such as lepton charge and transverse momentum are recorded for each event.
-The analysis here closely follows [this ATLAS published paper](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.99.072009).
+All samples were processed through the same reconstruction software as used for the data.
+Each event corresponds to 2 detected leptons and at least 6 detected jets, at least 2 of which are b-tagged jets.
+Some events correspond to a rare top-quark (<span style="color:orange">signal</span>) process ($$t\bar{t}Z$$) and others do not (<span style="color:blue">background</span>).
+Various physical quantities such as jet transverse momentum are reported for each event.
+The analysis here closely follows [this ATLAS published paper studying this rare process](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.99.072009).

-The signal process is called 'ttZ'.
-The background processes are called 'ttbar','Z2HF','Z1HF','Z0HF' and 'Other'.
+The <span style="color:orange">signal</span> process is called 'ttZ'.
+The <span style="color:blue">background</span> processes are called 'ttbar','Z2HF','Z1HF','Z0HF' and 'Other'.

 > ## Challenge
 > Define a list `samples_ttZ` containing 'Other','Z1HF','Z2HF','ttbar','ttZ'.
 (You can add 'Z0HF' later).
+This is similar to `samples` in [the 'Data Discussion' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html).
 >
 > > ## Solution
 > > ~~~